MyNameIsRomayne/StardewFishAnalyzer/README.md

 The project can be installed as-is from the source code, so long as you have the sufficient Python interpreter installed to do so -- anecotaly, I use **Python Version 3.12.4** as of writing -- other versions should work fine, too.
 Additionally, requirements can be installed from `requirements.txt`, which currently only consists of numpy.

+**PLEASE NOTE:** You will need the `Content (unpacked)` folder in your Stardew Valley directory.
+See how to do this at `https://github.com/Pathoschild/StardewXnbHack`.

 You can check your python version with:
 `python --version`